openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 # Test Vectors

-To help implementing this specification a set of non-normative examples follow here.
+To help with implementing this specification a set of non-normative examples follow here.

 ## Sample v6 Ed25519 with ML-KEM-768+X25519 Data